 Once you start perusing options for a family cruise, you may quickly become overwhelmed.
 Once you factor in all of the different cruise lines, various size and types of ships, and all the potential ports and destinations, literally hundreds of potentially viable options emerge.
 Comparing all of these options can be daunting.
-So, we have developed a tool to help.
+So, we have developed a free tool to help.

 The Typical Short List For Planning a Family Cruise